Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 ---
 title: NYC IoT Strategy
-description: The New York City's Internet of Things (IoT) Strategy is a comprehensive blueprint designed by the NYC Office of Technology and Innovation to leverage the potential of IoT technologies and enhance the quality of life for its inhabitants.
+description: A comprehensive blueprint to leverage the potential of IoT technologies and enhance quality of life.
 template: case-study
 status: Complete
 author: Zhengfei Xiang